ewerspej/epj.RouteGenerator/README.md

     Routing.RegisterRoute(route, Type.GetType(route));
 }
 ```

+**Note:** This only works if the `foreach`-loop is executed from within the same namespace as the pages, which often is not the case.
+This is because `Type.GetType(typename)` doesn't walk the up namespaces to find the matching type.

 Since the library is not MAUI-specific, I will not add such a utility method directly to this library.
 However, as mentioned below, automatic registration could be handled in a MAUI-specific layer.